SilentArctic/nds-roller/README.md

 ### nds.roll
 Provide an array of dice, and get the randomized result.
 This is a basic implementation using JavaScript's `Math.random()` method.
 Results are returned in a variety of reports including dice name/face/symbol information, total symbols, symbols after cancelling, and a string reporting the canceled result.

+NOTE: dice output order will be the same as the input order.

 ```js
 // Use dice colors or names, and add symbols
 const dicePool = ['proficiency', 'g', 'p', 'b', 's', 'h'];